turingschool/backend-curriculum-site/module2/lessons/api_consumption_in_ruby.md

 end
 ```

-And we can loop through our collection of ships, and print out the name and crew count of each.
+And we can loop through our collection of films, and print out the name and crew count of each.

 ```
 films.each do |film|